rossdrew/emuRox/README.md

 #### 6502

-Most opcodes now implemented.
-Just `RTI` left.
-In order to finish those, I'll need to implement proper interrupts (hardware `IRQ` done, still `NMI` TODO) so that they can be returned from.
+All op-codes now implemented.  `IRQ` interrupt done, still `NMI` TODO.
-Just started on the last of the addressing mode instructions, __Indirect, Y__.
+Working on the last of the addressing mode instructions, __Indirect, Y__.
 Timing will be looked at later, as necessary.
 BCD wont be needed for now for the NES (Ricoh) version and I'll need to look at the memory mapped registers.

 ## Development & Testing